Pathoschild/smapi-mod-dump/source/~Sakorona/DynamicNightTime/README.md

 - `NightDarknessLevel` - Set values from 1-4, as you go higher, it gets darker.

-- `LessOrangeSunrise` - Uses a less orange sunrise in the morning
+- `MoreOrangeSunrise` - Uses a more orange sunrise in the morning